DBGWA-Book/onboarding-api/README.md

-# Understanding HTTP, REST, and APIs : Before
+# Onboarding API Project

-This folder is a clean start for the exercise solution from Chapter 2.
+This project contains files rlated to the BigCo Onboarding API.